BULLETIN *** BULLETIN *** BULLETIN

 The Allegheny Plateau Division holds 12 meetings each year, usually on the third Sunday of the month (except in June, to avoid Fathers Day), often at the home of a member.
 The usual meeting includes an operating session or other activity, a Bring and Brag contest, and a business meeting.
 The meetings in summer months are often held in conjunction with special events, a pattern which is likely to continue in future years.
 Persons who are not members are welcome to participate as guests, although that welcome does not extend to holding elected office or voting on business matters.
 December is reserved for the division awards banquet.
 In recent years it has been held on a Saturday early in December.
 The date of the banquet depends strongly on the availability of a hall.
-In 2015 and 2016, rather than a banquet, the division held an awards breakfast, due to the division's participatioin in Brookville's Victorian Christmas celebration.
+In 2015 through 2018, rather than a banquet, the division held an awards breakfast, due to the division's participatioin in Brookville's Victorian Christmas celebration.

 The Allegheny Plateau Division publishes a monthly newsletter, the